cialowicz/MNIST-MLP-handwriting-recognition/README.md

 ### Overview

-A neural network trained to recognized hand-written numbers.
+A neural network trained to recognized handwritten numbers.
 This was built using [PyTorch](https://pytorch.org/), and trained on the [MNIST handwritten digit database](http://yann.lecun.com/exdb/mnist/).

 ### Jupyter Notebook